MillieClare/miniminibot_/README.md

 !discord
 !quotes - MMB will post a quote from a list of pre-given quotes.
 !newquote - MMB will store the new quote in the quote list.

-For a full list of commands, please visit: https://bit.ly/2BZSGAM

-Commands to be added:
 !giveawaystart - starts giveaway (MOD ONLY)
 !enter - MMB will store username who messages this (the first time only).
 If subscriber, MMB will add their name x5 !giveawayend - MMB will not store anymore entries (MODONLY) !decidewinner - MMB will randomly decide the winner (MODONLY)

+For a full list of commands, please visit: https://bit.ly/2BZSGAM

+Commands to be added:
+TBA

 Timers to be added? (messages that will be posted into chat after an interval of X minutes/messages?)